robinsonb-bsi/BSTI/docs/Usage.md

 ```bash
 python bsti.py
 ```
-**Note:** BSTI has only been tested on window, macOS users are encouraged to report bugs or issues when found.
+**Note:** BSTI has only been tested on windows and linux, macOS users are encouraged to report bugs or issues when found.

 ### First Steps and Connecting
 To connect to a BSTG, click "Config" in the top-left corner, then "Configure new BSTG" and enter the login details.